 With distinct wings for younger and older students, Chelmsford Valley District Composite School is Rainbow District School Board's first K-12 school, which will allow for greater collaboration among students.
-A true community school, there will be a renewed focus on service within the community.
+Kindergarten students have access to a green space in the courtyard, while older students can watch living walls come to life within the school.